thrivingagsystems/thrivingagsystems.github.io/_news-activities/university-of-maryland-s-news-article-on-the-thriving-ag-project.md

 image: assets/img/umd
 event-date:
-description: "<p>The University of Maryland featured an article about the Thriving Ag Project titled, <em>Creating a Sustainable Future for the Chesapeake Bay Watershed and its People</em>.</p>"
+description: "<p>The University of Maryland featured an article about the Thriving Ag project titled, <em>Creating a Sustainable Future for the Chesapeake Bay Watershed and its People</em>.</p>"
 enable-button-link: true
 button-text: Go to the news article